Strawberry-Team/ucode-connect-Track-FullStack-webster-backend/README.md

 # 🔁 REST API documentation

-The comprehensive API documentation is available at [http://localhost:8080/api](http://localhost:8080/api) and provides:
+The comprehensive API documentation is available at [http://localhost:8080/api](http://localhost:8080/api) or [https://flowy-photoshop.onrender.com/api](https://flowy-photoshop.onrender.com/api) and provides:

 - **Interactive API Explorer**: Built with Swagger UI, allowing you to test endpoints directly in the browser
 - **Complete Endpoint Coverage**: Documentation for all available REST endpoints including authentication and users